Ghost53574/iptables-rules/README.md

+## Iptables, nftables, and firewalld scripts

+This repository is useful for setting up iptables, nftables, and/or firewalld automatically.
+This creates Ease of Use (EoU) for mass deployment making sure that your infrastructure stays just that much more secure.

-# iptables to nftables Converter with Firewalld Integration
+## iptables to nftables Converter with Firewalld Integration

-This project converts iptables firewall rules to nftables syntax and provides integration with firewalld.
+This project has utility to convert iptables firewall rules to nftables syntax and provides integration with firewalld.
 It preserves all the security features of the original iptables rules while leveraging the improved performance and features of nftables.

 ## Overview